tkhamez/neucore/doc/features.md

 * Group and app manager
 * Group member management
 * Automatic group assignment for players based on corporations and alliances from all of their characters
+* Optional account deactivation when ESI tokens are invalid
 * An API for applications to query group membership of characters, corporations and alliances
 * Limit groups that an app can see
 * ESI request for authorized scopes for any character (very basic implementation so far)